polar-app/polar-app/docs/SHARING.md

 nodes with > 10 ranking.
 Once these are ranked just fetch their metadata directly.

+# Multiple Email Addresses

+Allow users to add multiple email addresses to their account by just adding the email, sending a challenge nonce, then clicking a link to verify it properly.

+We can just use an email_challenge feature and then associate all these emails with your account via a set.

 ## TODO

-- We need a inverted index for showing the timeline of groups and users.
+- We need a reverse chronological timeline for groups and users.
 I think this should generally be the same structure and just store a ordered list of annotations which can then be viewed in the UI.
 We're going to go after users first and view their stream of annotations.

-- TODO: need the structure for user pages so that users can link to their timeline of documents, comments, and highlights.

-    // - We need 'anyone with the link can view' semantics which DOES require
-    //   a token BUT we can make a special recipient of 'token' that has the
-    //   token that you can use to view the document.